DanielEIlie/short-examples/README.md

 3. Select the `Import from Swagger or Open API 3` and paste in the code
 4. Make sure the `Endpoint` is set to `Regional` and finalise the import.

-Alternatively, you can create everything manually through the console by reading the article on Medium
+Alternatively, you can create everything manually through the console by reading my article on [Medium](https://medium.com/@daniel.ilie0)

 ### Invocations